leeleavitt/cellTypePredictor/README.md

 ### Multiclass Models
 Four multiclass models were created.
 1. An image of brightFeild, CGRP(green), and IB4(red), was used to train a multiclass convolutional neural network, this is shown in **figure 4**.
 The success of this model is shown in **figure 5**.
 Overall this was a very weak model.
-It i had more time I would assess per class success rate.
+If i had more time I would assess per class success rate.
 To view the model see [this](./modelMakers/imageModel.py).

 ![](./misc/bf.gfp.tritc.end.png)